piecesofmindlab/pylids/README.md

 ### How to install pylids

-Use the shell script pylids_setup.sh
+Use the shell script `pylids_setup.sh`
-Tested with CUDA version 10.0
+Tested with CUDA version 10.2

 ### Demos